top of page

 An indispensable tool, a complex industry

-Key NGS technologies include Illumina (sequencing by synthesis), ThermoFisher/Ion Torrent (semiconductor sequencing), PacBio (SMRT sequencing), and ONT (nanopore sequencing), with newer approaches emerging from companies such as Element Biosciences, Ultima Genomics, and Roche.
+Key NGS technologies include Illumina (sequencing by synthesis), ThermoFisher/Ion Torrent (semiconductor sequencing), PacBio (SMRT sequencing), and ONT (nanopore sequencing), with new approaches emerging from companies such as Element Biosciences, Ultima Genomics, and Roche.
 Collectively, these cover short, mid, long, and ultra-long read sequencing, analysis of clonally amplified DNA or single molecule sequencing (the latter with the option of detecting base modifications), varying sequencing accuracies, different levels of instrument portability, and options for real time sequencing.

 With so many options and an evolving industry, it can be difficult to navigate questions around best fit technology and approach to create the highest impact workflows.
 I established IntelliGene Dx to provide independent support in this area, so that clients can harness the full benefits that NGS has to offer, in their unique area of discovery and innovation.

 I now apply my expertise widely by working with innovative startups and life sciences companies who share in the same goal - to make a positive impact on healthcare.
-I enjoy creating innovative designs, high quality assays, and beautiful data.
+I enjoy creating inventive designs, high quality assays, and beautiful data.